4416. Testing System

 } *acm;

-Function cmp is a comparator for sorting the participants in a competition.
+Implement the function cmp – a comparator for sorting the competition participants.

 int cmp(person a, person b)